New Mermaid & Graphviz diagrams in markdown preview

 Not a code IDE.

-No autocomplete, no language servers, no debugger.
+No autocomplete, no language servers, no debugger, no extension store.

 Not a note-management app.